 I am fascinated by the diversity of oil paint and what one can do with it, so I decide on a subject matter which allows me to explore my medium in a certain way.
 Previously I worked very realistically, painting each and every part as I saw it, spending many many hours on a painting.
 Now I work in a more impressionistic way, using brushwork and palette knife, working in layers, which allows me to explore the more abstract aspects of painting and yet still creating something that looks realistic from afar.
+But of course I still do realistic work on demand.

 I work with a limited palette and I prefer larger canvases as this gives me freedom of movement to explore my subject matter fully, but occasionally I like to do a quick small painting just for fun!